1. Phenotype

 2. Cohorts

-- Validate phene measures by the convergence of internal feelings and thoughts ( as measured by self-report scales) and of external actions and behaviors ( as measured by external raters).
+- When enrolling subjects, for reliability of phene measures use an longitudinal within-subject design whenever possible.- Validate phene measures by the convergence of internal feelings and thoughts ( as measured by self-report scales) and of external actions and behaviors ( as measured by external raters).

 - Separate cohorts by gender and by ethnicity, as this homogeneity leads to a reduction in noise.